 The proposed stormwater management block and a single-loaded road (Street 12) have been provided along the creek corridor to allow for public access to and enjoyment of the McKinnons Creek Corridor.
-Multi-use pathways are proposed along the creek corridor, with their exact locations to be determined as part of detailed design and in coordination with the ongoing creek design process under the Drainage Act.
+Multi-use pathways (MUPs) are proposed along the creek corridor, with their exact locations to be determined as part of detailed design and in coordination with the ongoing creek design process under the Drainage Act.
+Conceptual locations for the MUPs can be seen on the Concept Plan in Appendix C of this report.